rqlite/rqlite.io/content/en/docs/Guides/extensions/_index.md

 ```
 rqlited -extensions-dir ~/extensions data
 ```
-At launch time rqlite will attempt to load every extension it finds in the _Extensions Directory_.
+At launch time rqlite will attempt to load every file it finds in the _Extensions Directory_ as an extension -- so only put actual extensions in this directory.
 If any extension fails to load rqlite will exit.

 That's it!
 Your extension is now available for use.
 Below is an example of the _rot13_ extension being invoked at the rqlite shell:
 ```